-A significant focus of my practice involves working with gay men, and I practice from an LGBT-affirmative perspective.
+A significant focus of my practice involves working with gay men, and I practice from an gay-affirmative perspective.
+Other areas of focus include college student mental health, relationship difficulties, depression, anxiety, recovery from trauma, social isolation, and feelings insecurity, inadequacy, and other negative views of the self.
+More on expertise.

 Your selection of a psychologist may best be informed by relevant information about his or her qualifications and your experience of feeling comfortable and understood as you begin therapy.
 I invite you to explore this site to gain a sense of my mindset and approach.
 If you think that I may match your needs, feel free to contact me with any questions or to schedule an initial consultation.

 In addition to practicing psychotherapy, I serve as the executive director of TherapySafetyNet, provide consultation to other clinicians for private practice business development and modernization, and provide clinical supervision, both on a private basis to licensed colleagues and to students in training through my adjunct faculty appointment to Teachers College, Columbia University.